Injuries from Fireworks

 Fireworks injuries are commonly associated with blindness, third degree burns, and permanent scarring.
 In addition to the damage they can do directly to people, fireworks also can cause life-threatening residential and automobile fires.
 They are also capable of destroying that property without harming people.

-If you have been injured by a firework, purchased legally or otherwise, contact the fireworks injuries lawyers in Wausau of Habush Habush & Rottier S.C. ® at 800-242-2874 to discuss your case and to determine your legal options.
+If you have been injured by a firework, purchased legally or otherwise, contact the fireworks injuries lawyers in Wausau of Habush Habush & Rottier S.C. ® at 1-800-248-0171 to discus your case and to determine your legal options.